DanielBroczkowski/Android-list/README.md

 # Android-list
 In this project, I'm getting familiar with kotlin and android environment.
-Saving the state of a application, using SQLite etc.
+Saving the state of an application, using SQLite etc.